-import cluster requires a single argument, the name of the cluster created using MySQL Cluster Manager (cluster_name) into which you wish to import a MySQL NDB Cluster created externally into MySQL Cluster Manager and bring it under MySQL Cluster Manager control.
-The cluster named in the command must already exist in MySQL Cluster Manager.

-import cluster also supports a --dryrun option.
+import cluster requires a single argument, the name of the cluster created using MySQL Cluster Manager (cluster_name) into which you wish to import a MySQL NDB Cluster created externally into import cluster also supports a --dryrun option.
 When this option is used, only the checks required for importation are performed against the existing cluster.
 This makes it possible to test a given configuration without actually placing any cluster processes under MCM control. -y is supported as a short form of this option.